sebohe/tendermint/STYLE_GUIDE.md

  * `TODO` should not be used.
 If important enough should be recorded as an issue.
  * `BUG` / `FIXME` should be used sparingly to guide future developers on some of the vulnerabilities of the code.
  * `XXX` can be used in work-in-progress (prefixed with "WIP:" on github) branches but they must be removed before approving a PR.
- * Libraries *should* panic on developer usage error.
  * Applications (e.g. clis/servers) *should* panic on unexpected unrecoverable errors and print a stack trace.

 ## Comments